Booking A Workshop

 Cost: $99 - 20 Participants - Online Via Zoom

-This workshop will support teachers to learn how to read physiological states underpinning challenging and difficult child behaviours via a nervous system lens.
+This workshop will support practitioners working with kids to learn how to read physiological states underpinning challenging and difficult child behaviours via a nervous system lens.

 Help children regulate their emotions via using a neuroscientific framework, incorporating trauma informed somatic experiencing, the polyvagal theory and gestalt therapy interventions.